apache/mesos/docs/quota.md

 equal weights: framework fA in role rA and framework fB in role rB.
 There is a single resource available in the cluster: 100 CPUs. fA consumes 10 CPUs and is idle (declines resource offers), while fB is greedy and accepts all offers it gets, hogging the remaining 90 CPUs.
-Without quota, though fA’s fair share is 50 CPUs it will not be able to make use of additional the 40 CPUs until some of fB’s tasks terminate.
+Without quota, though fA's fair share is 50 CPUs it will not be able to make use of additional the 40 CPUs until some of fB's tasks terminate.